sinc-dev/omni-cms-sinc/web/TURBOPACK_FIX.md

    - **Environment**: Production (and Preview if needed)
 3. Save the changes

-This ensures the variable is available to all build processes, including the one inside `@cloudflare/next-on-pages`.
+**Why this is required**: When `@cloudflare/next-on-pages` adapter spawns new processes (like when it calls `pnpm run build`), it doesn't inherit command-level environment variables.
+The dashboard setting ensures the variable is available to all build processes, including nested ones inside the adapter.

 ## Why This Is Needed